ayetolusamuel/CRM-API_Implementation/README.md

   - Swagger - used for Documenting Rest API’s.
 - It is RESTful Web Service.
 - Implemented CRUD operations.
-- Implemented Caching using Redis.
 - Github link : https://github.com/ayetolusamuel/spring-boot-course.git

   - #### Starting server[xamp]
   - launch xamp and start mysql and note the port.

 - #### command to execute the jar file
 - java -jar -Dserver.port=80 spring-boot-course.jar{jar path}

 - #### compile the jar for deployment with maven